Buy or Rent?

 Although you may pay to live there the home is not yours and your landlord could decide to sell up at any time.
 If you have a fixed tenancy agreement you might have more time to prepare, but you’ll still have to go through the stress of finding somewhere new to live, fast.

-Mortgages may not be cheap, but homeowners find comfort it the fact that their payments mean that one day they will own their property.
+Mortgages may not be cheap, but homeowners find comfort in the fact that their payments mean that one day they will own their property.
 With renting, your money is simply going in someone else’s pocket – it’s not being invested.
 Some people are okay with this, but if you’re not, you will be happier owning.

 You might be lucky – your rental property could be owned by a kind landlord who always makes sure repairs are completed swiftly with minimal fuss.
 On the other hand, you may end up with a landlord who’s difficult to get in touch with and takes weeks to get anything done.
 It’s a risk you must be willing to take.